Sridhar-Peteti/docker-task/README.md

 # docker-task
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
-                                      INTEGRATING GTI AND DOCKER WITH JENKINS
+                                      INTEGRATING GIT AND DOCKER WITH JENKINS
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

  1- Setup jenkins in our instance

  2- Install and restart docker on our instance